Superstring amplitudes from BCJ numerators at one loop

-In addition, we did not even discuss the appearance of the monodromy-blind objects $G_{2K}(\tau)$ in chiral integrands.
+So far, we did not discuss the appearance of the monodromy-blind objects $G_{2K}(\tau)$ in chiral integrands.
 Recalling table \eqref{eq:tablew}, these objects will be part of the ansatze starting at 8 points ($K\geq 2$), and they obey $G_{2K}(\tau)\to 2 \,\zeta(2K)$ as $q\to 0$.
-The failure of fixing all the coefficients becomes obvious starting at 16 points (weight 12), where we could in principle have a contribution to the chiral integrand $\cI_{16}$ of the form
+Since their degeneration limit is non-vanishing, the coefficients associated to these objects will contribute in the field-theory limit.
+For instance, at 8 points the coefficient of $G_4(\tau)$ will contribute to the permutation-symmetric $\ell$-independent part of the BCJ numerators.
+There is in our current understanding no obvious obstruction to fixing all coefficients for $n<16$ points (weight$~<12$), though this is under investigation.
+There is, however, a clear obstruction arising at 16 points and beyond, due to the possible appearance of cusp forms.
+For example, at 16 points we have modular weight 12, and all modular forms with this weight are a linear combination of $(G_4)^3$ and $(G_6)^2$.
+Hence, one way of expressing that contribution to the chiral integrand $\cI_{16}$ is

 where $C_{16,{G_4}}$ and $C_{16,{G_6}}$ are functions of the external scattering data $\{p_i,\epsilon_i\}$.
-Only a linear combination of these two coefficients can be fixed by the degeneration limit, due to the existence of the cusp form
+However, only a linear combination of these two coefficients can be fixed by the degeneration limit, due to the existence of the weight-12 cusp form

-By cusp form, we mean that this modular form vanishes as $q\to0$, so we miss some information about the coefficients in the degeneration limit.
-If the notion that the superstring amplitude is just field theory dressed with $\alpha'$ is correct, then such contributions must be somehow trivial.
-It is unclear to us at present how such triviality could manifest itself.
-In the 16-point example above, the simplest option would be that both coefficients just vanish, but it could also be that there is a preferred basis of modular forms where only the coefficient of the cusp form vanishes.
+By cusp form, we mean that this modular form vanishes as $q\to0$, so we miss some information about the coefficients in \eqref{eq:G4G6} in the degeneration limit.
+If the notion that the superstring amplitude is just field theory dressed with $\alpha'$ is correct, then the missing information must somehow be trivial.
+If this is actually the case, it is unclear to us at present how such triviality manifests itself.
+To illustrate how it is conceivable, consider the following expression that is equivalent to \eqref{eq:G4G6} up to redefinition of the $C$ coefficients: